-This indulgent sweet potato casserole is topped with the most delicious pecan topping and is the perfect addition to your Thanksgiving table!
+This indulgent sweet potato casserole is topped with the most delicious pecan topping and is the perfect addition to your Thanksgiving dinner table!

 Dessert or casserole?
 It depends on who you ask!
 This sweet potato casserole reminds me of a cross between a pecan pie and a pumpkin pie.
 Even people who hate sweet potatoes will enjoy this easy recipe.
 I couldn’t stop thinking about the leftovers in my fridge and had to help myself to an extra serving.